digitalideation/prompt_h2501/notes/artistic_telephone.md

 ## Prompts for Round 1 Starters

 Each group begins with a **different theme word or concept** to seed diversity.
-Suggested list:
+For example:

 1. _Serenity_
 2. _Ritual_